5 examples of AI in the contact center

 September 05, 2019

 Business intelligence (BI) is a collection of tools and strategies that analyze and convert raw data into actionable and coherent information for use in business analysis to help in decision making.
 Every business has powerful transaction-oriented systems that store all data gathered from daily operations into repositories.
-To remain competitive, businesses must rediscover and utilize the information they hold, and this is where BI comes into play.
-With business intelligence, we can derive insights from a pool of available data to deliver precise, actionable, and nearly real-time inputs for decision making.
+To maintain a competitive advantage, businesses must rediscover and utilize the information they hold, and this is where BI comes into play.
+With business intelligence, we can derive insights from available data sources to deliver precise, actionable, and nearly real-time inputs for decision making.

 There are several business intelligence techniques companies can put to use to gain valuable insights to inform decision-making.
 Here’s a look at the most common BI techniques.